From The Killers (1946) to Collateral (2004), these are some of the best assassin movies.

 In Bruges follows two killers, Ray (Colin Farrell) and Ken (Brendan Gleeson) who are lying low in the city of Bruges in Belgium.
 Their recent assignment has gone wrong.
 When their boss Harry tasks one of them with killing the other, black humour and chaos ensue as the pair have misadventures, new experiences and escapades while being on the run from their boss.
 The film subverts the tropes of assassins as ruthless, stoic-faced killers.

 It is a delight to see them depicted in a jovial, and in an almost normal manner.
 Director Martin McDonagh also writes perfectly fleshed-out characters.
 The dynamics between Ray and Ken is heartwarming.
 Even Ralph Fiennes shines as the irascible and oddly principled boss.
-All in all, In Bruges is the type of film which may seem light-hearted on the surface, but has a lot to offer.
+All in all, In Bruges is the type of film that may seem light-hearted on the surface but has a lot to offer.
 Consider yourself warned, the friendship between Ray and Ken will probably make you hold back some tears.

 12. Looper (2012)

-Bruce Willis and Joseph Gordon Levitt play the central roles in this time-travelling thriller flick.
+Bruce Willis and Joseph Gordon Levitt play the central roles in this time-traveling thriller flick.
 The film is a fantastic blend of the mind-bending paradoxes of sci-fi and the twists and turns of an action film.
 Looper is set in the distant future, where technology has progressed to the point of time travel, although it is still illegal.
 Assassins called loopers use the machine for the purpose of killing targets who have been sent back in time.
 One such looper, Joe, finds himself in a bind when he discovers that the person he has to kill is his older self.

 13. John Wick Trilogy (2014, 2015, 2017)

-Cinema has given assassins a plethora of reasons for doing what they do — dead spouses, betrayal, revenge and thrill seeking are classic mainstays.
+Cinema has given assassins a plethora of reasons for doing what they do — dead spouses, betrayal, revenge and thrill-seeking are classic mainstays.
 John Wick upends this trope by having the titular character, a hardened elite assassin, come out of retirement to avenge the murder of his dog.
 Played by Keanu Reeves, John Wick is on a mission to kill Iosef, the man responsible for the loss of his dog.
 Iosef happens to be the son of his former boss, Viggo.
-With a bounty on his head, and demons of his own, he sets out to get vengeance, shooting, stabbing and beating the snot out of everything in his way.
+With a bounty on his head and demons of his own, he sets out to get vengeance, shooting, stabbing, and beating the snot out of everything in his way.